 GeneCards Summary for PPP1R12A Gene

 PPP1R12A (Protein Phosphatase 1, Regulatory Subunit 12A) is a Protein Coding gene.
-Diseases associated with PPP1R12A include moebius syndrome.
-Among its related pathways are Proteoglycans in cancer and Regulation of actin cytoskeleton.
+Diseases associated with PPP1R12A include medullomyoblastoma and moebius syndrome.
+Among its related pathways are Signaling by GPCR and Regulation of actin cytoskeleton.
 GO annotations related to this gene include protein kinase binding and enzyme inhibitor activity.
 An important paralog of this gene is PPP1R12C.

 UniProtKB/Swiss-Prot for PPP1R12A Gene